 - Storage Containers: portion single serves in 8 ounce Mason or Weck jars for ultimate convenience!

-More Recipes for Overnight Oats
+More Recipes with Rolled Oats

 Overnight Oats with Coconut Milk Recipe